MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/quarantine-policies.md

   For information about the default action values and the recommended action values for Standard and Strict, see [EOP anti-phishing policy settings](recommended-settings-for-eop-and-office365.md#eop-anti-phishing-policy-settings) and [Impersonation settings in anti-phishing policies in Microsoft Defender for Office 365](recommended-settings-for-eop-and-office365.md#impersonation-settings-in-anti-phishing-policies-in-microsoft-defender-for-office-365).

-- When you create anti-phishing policies, an anti-phishing action without a corresponding quarantine policy parameter means the [default quarantine policy](#step-2-assign-a-quarantine-policy-to-supported-features) for that verdict is used.
+- If you create a new anti-phishing policy without specifying the quarantine policy for the anti-phishing action, the default quarantine policy for that action is used.
+The default quarantine policies for each anti-phishing action are shown in [EOP anti-phishing policy settings](recommended-settings-for-eop-and-office365.md#eop-anti-phishing-policy-settings) and [Anti-phishing policy settings in Microsoft Defender for Office 365](recommended-settings-for-eop-and-office365.md#anti-phishing-policy-settings-in-microsoft-defender-for-office-365).

-  You need to replace a default quarantine policy with a custom quarantine policy only if you want to change the default end-user capabilities on quarantined messages for that particular verdict.
+  Specify a different quarantine policy only if you want to change the default end-user capabilities on quarantined messages for that particular anti-phishing action.

 - A new anti-phishing policy in PowerShell requires an anti-phish policy (settings) using the **New-AntiPhishPolicy** cmdlet and an exclusive anti-phish rule (recipient filters) using the **New-AntiPhishRule** cmdlet.
 For instructions, see the following topics:
   - [Use PowerShell to configure anti-phishing policies in EOP](anti-phishing-policies-eop-configure.md#use-exchange-online-powershell-to-configure-anti-phishing-policies)